-The combination of the three cost flow assumptions and the two inventory systems results in six available options when accounting for the cost of inventory and calculating the cost of goods sold:
+The combination of the three cost flow assumptions and the two inventory systems means six options for calculating the cost of inventory and the cost of goods sold:

 - Periodic FIFO

 - Periodic LIFO